PROJECTS IN DEVELOPMENT FOR 2018

 An as yet unnamed trilogy of lens-based works began with Hysteria - which looked at ideas and imagery around trauma.

 Part two, which is currently in development, will respond to the history of state-sanctioned "cures" for homosexual feelings and desire in 20th Century Britain—which continued well past the partial decriminalisation of homosexuality 50 years ago.
 Arrests actually increased during this period, and "curing" queerness was often offered to "criminals" as an alternative to a prison term.
-(In development)
+In development and supported by Arts Council of Ireland's Artist in the Community Scheme managed by Create, the national development agency for collaborative arts.

 'We Call It Paradise'